 Day 14: Depart Myanmar

 A sad day indeed.
+This is ends your 2 week travel itinerary for Myanmar.
 It’s time to leave magical Myanmar 🙁 Safe flight home or wherever you are off to next!

 From Yangon to Bagan to Inle Lake and all the other amazing cities, towns and villages there are to experience in Myanmar, check out the latest places and prices below to secure an unforgettable Burmese accommodation.